Dr. Frederick B. Glaser Award

 Leaders in the field of Addiction Medicine

-The Glaser Award is given biennially and recognizes the ongoing commitment and persistence of effort over a career in the substance use disorder field.Glaser Award Recipents
+The Glaser Award is given biennially on odd numbered years and recognizes the ongoing commitment and persistence of effort over a career in the substance use disorder field.Glaser Award Recipents

 A pioneer of Addiction Medicine in North Carolina

 This award was developed to honor one of the pioneers of Addiction Medicine in North Carolina.
 Dr. Glaser demonstrated a commitment to this field of medicine from early in his career.

 He received his M.D. from Harvard University in 1959 and then served his residency at the U.S. Public Health Service Narcotics Hospital in Lexington, Kentucky.
 Glaser went on to have a distinguished career in the field of substance abuse, including the study of opiates and alcohol.

 He has held a variety of positions in the United States and Canada, serving as the director of the University of Michigan Substance Abuse Research Center from 1989 to 1994 before becoming Professor of Psychiatry and Director of the Division on Substance Abuse at the East Carolina University School of Medicine.

 He is now retired in Greenville, North Carolina.

 Jana Burson, MD

 Pam Silberman, DrPH

 North Carolina Representative Verla Insko